 Google Cloud CDN is available to anyone using Google HTTP(S) Load Balancer and provides many other features along with low latency content distribution.

 Anycast – all content distribution from single IP worldwide

 I created LB with Cloud CDN and updated my domain A record to point to LB public IP.

-The backend VM remain same, and I ran the test with 50 users for two minutes and here are the results.
+The backend VM remain the same, and I ran the test with 50 users for two minutes, and here are the results.

 Do you see a huge difference?

 Google Cloud CDN made my website load faster for and increased the throughput.
-This test was on test instance of WordPress without any caching plugin.
+The performance looks promising, and if you’re already on GCP, then you may want to take advantage of their low-latency CDN.